-The profiles of our quality instructing team are below.
+The instructor profiles of our quality team of leaders are below.

-Each instructor has undergone many years of training with some of the finest and highest credentialed instructors in the ITF, among them 9th Degree Grandmasters, including the Founder of Taekwon-Do, General Choi Hong Hi, and many senior Masters.
+Each instructor has undergone many years of training with some of the finest and most highly credentialed instructors in the ITF, among them 9th Degree Grandmasters, including the Founder of Taekwon-Do, General Choi Hong Hi, and many senior Masters.

-Click on each instructor’s name or picture to view their Taekwon-Do profile.
+Click on each instructor’s name or picture to view their istructor profile.

 Master Michael Muleta, 8th Degree